 Why Get A Tummy Tuck?

 Many women want to get rid of the loose, stretched skin on their abdomen after pregnancy.
-And both women and men may dislike the sight and feeling of loose stomach skin after massive weight loss.
+Both women and men may dislike the sight and feeling of loose stomach skin after massive weight loss.

 Eliminating this extra tissue has many benefits.
 The one most people know is the procedure provides a flatter, slimmer belly and waistline.
 But there are other substantial benefits to consider: